Insufficiently controlled type 2 diabetes mellitus

 Tirzepatide

-Tirzepatide is a long acting dual GIP and GLP-1 receptor agonist.
-Both receptors are present on the pancreatic α and β endocrine cells, brain, heart, vasculature, immune cells (leukocytes), gut and kidney.
+Tirzepatide is a long acting GIP and GLP-1 receptor agonist.
+Both receptors are present on the pancreatic α and β endocrine cells, heart, vasculature, immune cells (leukocytes), gut and kidney.
 GIP receptors are also present on adipocytes.
-The activity of tirzepatide on the GIP receptor is similar to native GIP hormone.
-Tirzepatide improves glycaemic control by lowering fasting and postprandial glucose concentrations in patients with type 2 diabetes through several mechanisms.
+In addition, both GIP and GLP-1 receptors are expressed in the areas of the brain important to appetite regulation.

 Read more about Tirzepatide